 With a new job and a hectic schedule, your grad may not have much time to cook healthy meals.

 Help them out with an Instant Pot.
 This gadget combines a pressure cooker, slow cooker, rice cooker, and more into one compact package.
 Plus, it’s easy to clean.

 Nothing beats the versatility of a non-stick skillet.
-Give them one that will last, like this one from T-Fal.
+Give them one that will last, like this one.
 It’s great for everything from scrambling eggs to searing meat to preparing a stir fry.

 I’ll admit it: no one needs a toaster oven.
 But once you have one, you’ll never go back.

 Obviously, it can make toast, but it’s also handy for reheating leftovers and even making small quantities of baked goods.
 Your grad will thank you for the convenience this little appliance provides.